Arab leaders gather to endorse counterproposal to Trump's Gaza plan, with ceasefire's fate uncertain

 Trump has suggested that Egypt and Jordan, two close American allies, could take in large numbers of Palestinian refugees from Gaza.
 Both countries have adamantly rejected any such plan.

-Meeting with Trump at the White House last month, Jordan's King Abdullah II offered to take in some 2,000 children for medical treatment.
+Meeting with Trump at the White House last month, King Abdullah II of Jordan offered to take in around 2,000 children for medical treatment.
 The first batch of around 30 children left Gaza for Jordan on Tuesday, according to Nasser Hospital in the southern Gaza city of Khan Younis.
 The children are being accompanied by up to two family members.

 Most of the rest were released in ceasefire agreements.
 Israel has rescued eight living hostages and recovered the remains of dozens more.

-Israel's 15-month offensive killed over 48,000 Palestinians, according to Gaza's Health Ministry.
-It does not say how many were fighters but says women and children made up more than half the dead.
+Israel's 15-month offensive killed more than 48,000 Palestinians, according to Gaza's Health Ministry.
+It doesn't say how many were fighters, but the ministry says women and children made up more than half the dead.
 Israel says it killed over 17,000 militants, without providing evidence.

 Jahjouh reported from Khan Younis, Gaza Strip.